kdkorthauer/kdkorthauer.github.io/pages/group.md

 ### Current Lab Members

-* Giuliano Cruz (MS student, Bioinformatics)
+* Giuliano Netto Flores Cruz (MS student, Bioinformatics)
 * Erick Isaac Navarro Delgado (MS student, Bioinformatics)
 * Keegan Korthauer (Principal Investigator)
 * Marco Tello Palencia (PhD student, Bioinformatics)
+* Giuseppe Tinti Tomio (MS student, Statistics)
 * Ning Shen (PhD student, Statistics)

 ### Join us!

 We are an interdisciplinary group, with a blend of quantitative skills in mathematics/statistics, programming (mostly in R but other languages welcome), computational biology, and/or bioinformatics.

+I am a faculty member of three graduate programs ([Statistics](https://www.stat.ubc.ca/graduate), [Bioinformatics](http://www.bioinformatics.ubc.ca/apply/), and [Genome Science & Technology](https://www.gsat.ubc.ca/admission/)), each of which has an MSc and PhD track.

 I welcome prospective students and postdocs with training and interests in one or more of those areas to contact me if interested in joining the group.
-Please send me your CV, along with a brief summary of your training and research interests.
-I am a faculty member of three graduate programs ([Statistics](https://www.stat.ubc.ca/graduate), [Bioinformatics](http://www.bioinformatics.ubc.ca/apply/), and [Genome Science & Technology](https://www.gsat.ubc.ca/admission/)), each of which has an MSc and PhD track.
-Note that due to a high volume of email inquiries, I am not always able to respond to every request individually.
+Please send me your CV, along with a brief summary of your training and research interests, *highlighting how your interests and experience align with our group*.

+Note that due to a high volume of email inquiries, I am not able to respond to every request individually.